hellof2e/quark-core/packages/create-quarkc/README.md

 English | [简体中文](./README.md)

-## Scaffolding Your First Vite Project
+## Scaffolding Your First Quarkc Project

 > **Compatibility Note:**
 > Quarkc requires [Node.js](https://nodejs.org/en/) version 14.18+, 16+.
 However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.